anmolshah80/evento/README.md

 - Resolve issues with tracking files in git

+  - `The issue` -> There were files in the local project that weren't being pushed to GitHub (i.e., renamed files changes' were not reflected in remote), even though they were being committed locally and pushed.
+Basically, there was a discrepancy between the committed files in local and remote.

-  - `Don't do this` -> Never do the following since it will just unstage all your files
+  - `Don't do this` -> Never do the following since it will just unstage all your files in your current directory

     ```bash
     git rm -r --cached .